JuliaFolds/Transducers.jl/README.md

 ```

 However, the protocol used for the transducers is quite different from
-iterators and resulting in a better performance for complex
+iterators and results in a better performance for complex
 compositions.
+Furthermore, some transducers support parallel
+execution.
+If a transducer is composed of such transducers, it can be
+automatically re-used both in sequential (`mapfoldl` etc.) and
+parallel (`mapreduce`) contexts.

 See more in the [documentation](https://tkf.github.io/Transducers.jl/dev).